WASHINGTON, D.C. –

 AFGP grants fund firefighting equipment, personal protection equipment, training, firefighting vehicles, firefighter/first responder safety projects, and staffing recruitment and retention.
-Since 2001, Maryland fire departments and fire service organizations have received more than $57 million through the AFGP.
+Since 2001, Maryland fire departments and fire service organizations have received approximately $49.5 million through the AFGP.